 introduced by W3C

-enhancement", however its benefits do not outweigh its costs in term of security and
+"functionality enhancement", however its benefits do not outweigh its costs in terms

 When CORS is enabled, a web browser is allowed to load resources from origins (hosts)

 that are different from the origin of the user's request (the host that appears in

 the browser's address bar).
 Therefore, when CORS is enabled, untrusted resources can be

 loaded by the browser, thus allowing a very dangerous form of browser hijacking (such